 Shanthie Mariet D’Souza is the Founder and President of Mantraya, an independent research forum that seeks to make constructive contributions in the realm of strategy, innovations, and alternatives.
-Beyond her work with Mantraya, she is also a founding professor at the Kautilya School of Public Policy, Hyderabad; a visiting faculty and member of the research and advisory committee at the Naval War College in Goa, a Board Director at the Regional Centre for Strategic Studies in Colombo, Sri Lanka, a research fellow at WeltTrends-Institut für Internationale Politik in Potsdam, Germany, an international advisor for Nordic Counter Terrorism Network in Helsinki, Finland, an editorial board member of Small Wars & Insurgencies, and an advisor for Independent Conflict Research and Analysis in London, U.K.; a visiting fellow at the Stiftung Wissenschaft und Politik (SWP), German Institute for International and Security Affairs in Berlin, Germany; and a non-resident scholar with MEI's Afghanistan and Pakistan Program.
+Beyond her work with Mantraya, she is also a founding professor at the Kautilya School of Public Policy, Hyderabad; a visiting faculty and member of the research and advisory committee at the Naval War College in Goa; a Board Director at the Regional Centre for Strategic Studies in Colombo, Sri Lanka; a research fellow at WeltTrends-Institut für Internationale Politik in Potsdam, Germany; an international advisor for Nordic Counter Terrorism Network in Helsinki, Finland; an editorial board member of Small Wars & Insurgencies; an advisor for Independent Conflict Research and Analysis in London, U.K.; a visiting fellow at the Stiftung Wissenschaft und Politik (SWP), German Institute for International and Security Affairs in Berlin, Germany; and a non-resident scholar with MEI's Afghanistan and Pakistan Program.

 Before these positions, she worked with the governmental and non-governmental sector for more than a decade in Afghanistan, including as an advisor for the Independent Directorate of Local Governance (IDLG) of the Islamic Republic of Afghanistan, an international election observer for the audit and recount of Afghanistan’s presidential runoff elections in 2014, a Senior Transition Consultant for the United Nations Mine Action Service, and an external reviewer for Action Aid International in Afghanistan.